NathanZaldivar/smserver/README.md

 .help : prints this message

-.remove <event name> : removes a event from memory
+.remove  : removes a event from memory

-.add <event_name> <time> <date>: adds a event to memory, event name must contain no spaces, time must be in HOUR:MINam/pm format and date must be in month-day-year, so an example would be : .add dentist_appointment 3:40PM 10-02-2020
+.add   : adds a event to memory, event name must contain no spaces, time must be in HOUR:MINam/pm format and date must be in month-day-year, so an example would be : .add dentist_appointment 3:40PM 10-02-2020

 Debug:
 .force_parse : forces the parse function